purocean/markdown-it-attributes/README.md

 Add classes, identifiers and attributes to your markdown with {} curly brackets, similar to pandoc's header attributes

-An alternate of [markdown-it-attr](https://github.com/arve0/markdown-it-attrs), write by typescript, 67x faster!
+An alternate of [markdown-it-attr](https://github.com/arve0/markdown-it-attrs), write by TypeScript, 67x faster!

 Note: Not support css-module and `hr` tag.